 Q: “I would like to completely disconnect from the power company”

-A: Again, most modern battery back up systems need the grid to operate.
-The cost of building a stand alone, off grid battery system that would give an average Perth home enough power to operate normally would take over 20 years to pay for itself, possibly a lot longer.
+A: Again, most modern battery backup systems need the grid to operate.
+The cost of building a stand-alone, off-grid battery system that would give an average Perth home enough power to operate normally would take over 20 years to pay for itself, possibly a lot longer.

 Q: “I want to run my air-con at night with my stored battery power”

 A: The maximum output at any one time of the Tesla battery is 2000watts (steady supply).
 Others are in a similar range with Fronius having the highest output at 4500w.
-Most air-cons will exceed that figure, for example a ducted air-con will draw around 6,000 to 10,000watts.
+Most air-cons will exceed that figure, for example, a ducted air-con will draw around 6,000 to 10,000watts.

-Modern battery systems are designed for “power shifting”, this means instead of sending your excess power back to the grid you can store it in the battery.
+Modern battery systems are designed for “power shifting”, which means instead of sending your excess power back to the grid you can store it in the battery.
 Most of the battery storage systems currently available have a capacity of between 4 & 12 kWh.